smb12356/predictingReturningUsers/README.md

 # Business Objective & Motivation:

-Determine most pure dimensions or features that influence whether a customer will Churn or not.
+Determine most pure dimensions or features that influence whether a customer will register or churn.

 # Abstract and Introduction: